HeavyFalcon678/FPV-Omnibot/README.md

 ### Gripper

+Just put it together, it's pretty simple.
+Insert the heatsets, and the screw teh screws in.
+Also make sure you screw the base to the mount _before_ you attach the arms, or you'll have to redo them.

 ### RPI

 First set up the RPI as normal with the Raspberry Pi Imager.
 I'd recommend using Raspberry Pi OS Lite (64-bit), but you can use whatever you'd like.
 Make sure to write down your hostname, username, and password.
 MAKE SURE to **connect your pi to WiFi** and **enable SSH with password authentication**.